rock-683/airqualityHBP/README.md

 ### Air Quality

-- Regional differences in PM2.5 concentrations/air quality are notable, with the West exhibiting more localized high-exposure hotspots and states east of the U.S. central longitude experiencing more widespread above-median exposure.
+- Regional differences in PM2.5 concentrations are notable, with the West exhibiting more localized high-exposure hotspots and states east of the U.S. central longitude experiencing more widespread above-median exposure.
-- So, while the West includes some of the highest state-level PM2.5 averages—particularly California (9.9) and Nevada (9.5)—only 15% of western counties exceed the national PM2.5 median, compared to 31% of counties east of the central longitude.
+- While the West includes some of the highest state-level PM2.5 averages—particularly California (9.9) and Nevada (9.5)—only 15% of western counties exceed the national PM2.5 median, compared to 31% of counties east of the central longitude.
-- Furthermore, several eastern states contain clusters of counties with high poor air quality averages, including Pennsylvania, Georgia, Oklahoma, Kansas, and Kentucky.
-In Indiana and Illinois, just east of the central longitude, over 90% of counties fall above the national air quality median.
-These patterns in East U.S. indicate region-wide exposure rather than isolated county or even state-level conditions,—potentially driven by shared environmental and structural factors such as manufacturing density, urban traffic, and industrial activity.
-In parts of the West, environmental drivers such as wildfire smoke may play a larger role.
+- Several eastern states contain clusters of counties with high average PM2.5 concentrations, including Pennsylvania, Georgia, Oklahoma, Kansas, and Kentucky.
+In **I**ndiana and Illinois, just east of the central longitude, over 90% of counties fall above the national air quality median.
+These patterns in the eastern U.S. indicate region-wide exposure rather than isolated county- or state-level conditions, likely driven by shared environmental and structural factors such as manufacturing density, urban traffic, and industrial activity.
+In contrast, in parts of the West, environmental drivers such as wildfire smoke may play a larger role.
-- Statistically significant High–High (HH) and Low–Low (LL) clusters confirm strong spatial dependence in PM2.5 exposure (Moran’s I = 0.89, p = .001), reinforcing the importance of spatially informed methods when assessing environmental health risk and prioritizing interventions.
+- Statistically significant High–High (HH) and Low–Low (LL) clusters confirm strong spatial dependence in PM2.5 exposure (Moran’s I = 0.89, *p* = .001), reinforcing the importance of spatially informed methods when assessing environmental health risk and prioritizing interventions.

   **Airquality: [Exploratory data analysis](exploratory_data_analysis/EDA_airquality.ipynb) and [Geospatial autocorrelation](gwr/SpatialAutocorrelation_airquality.ipynb) (Hot spot analysis)**